How Nonprofits Can Use Google Analytics for Virtual Fundraisers

 Creating a Google Analytics account is free, meaning your nonprofit can set one up at any time without fear of subscription fees.
 All you need to get started is your website and the main Google account for your nonprofit.

 Setting up a Google Analytics account is a relatively simple process, though users have run into technical errors in the past that can lead to complications.
+It’s also possible to set up an embedded analytics dashboard with the API, which is slightly more challenging.
 However, for most organizations getting started with Google Analytics, the process should look like this after signing up:

 - Create an account name.